Jungjee/RawNet/ReadMe.md

-This github project includes codes for reproducing experiments and DNN models used in the paper [RawNet: Advanced end-to-end deep neural network using raw waveforms for text-independent speaker verification]( https://isca-speech.org/archive/Interspeech_2019/pdfs/1982.pdf ) which is accepted to Interspeech2019 as a conference paper.
+This github project includes codes for reproducing experiments and DNN models used in the paper [RawNet: Advanced end-to-end deep neural network using raw waveforms for text-independent speaker verification]( https://isca-speech.org/archive/Interspeech_2019/pdfs/1982.pdf ) which was presented at Interspeech2019 as a conference paper.
 For following the implementation of the paper, refer to "Keras" folder.
 "PyTorch" folder contains scripts using VoxCeleb2 dataset with a few modifications (baseline is uploaded currently).
-PyTorch scipts are still under modification.

 #  Reproduction of the system in the paper